How I fell prey to a kestrel

 Epilogue

 P.S.
-Male kestrels have grey heads and female kestrels look quite different, so I really should know by now who I’m seeing, but without my binoculars I’m never sure (or at least I never even consider to check in the moment).
+Male kestrels have grey heads and female kestrels look quite different, so I really should know by now who I’m seeing, but without my binoculars I’m never sure (or at least I never consider to check in the moment).
 In my painting above I decided to paint it as a male, as I think that’s what we saw that day… Still not sure it’s particularly accurate though!

 I want this to be a collaborative space, and one where you feel part of a community of nature enthusiasts.
 Why not introduce yourself in the comments?
 Perhaps you can share where you live, something you’ve noticed in nature recently or something you want to learn more about…